braindev-lab/braindev-lab.github.io/people.md

 	</div>
 	<p>
 	<b>Lab Manager</b><br>
     Anna is a research specialist at the Princeton Neuroscience Institute.
-She is currently examining cortical pleating of higher order dorsal stream regions, as well as the corresponding neural and behavioral development of visuospatial attention.
+Currently, her research focuses on characterizing patterns of cortical pleating in the human dorsal visual stream, as well as examining the corresponding neural and behavioral development of visuospatial attention.
 	</p>
 </div>